Learning how to save seeds gives you a nearly-continuous supply of seeds that are adapted to your area at little or no cost.

 1. Learn a little seed terminology before you save seeds

 A basic understanding of the way seeds are pollinated and produced will help you be successful at seed saving.

 - Self-pollinating crops typically pollinate themselves without help from insects or other plants.
-Self-pollinating plants, such as beans, peas, peppers, and tomatoes, are good choices for first-time seed-savers.
+Self-pollinating plants, such as beans, peas, and tomatoes, are good choices for first-time seed-savers.